Ralph Northam: Protections for inmates

 In March 2020, Northam urged localities to reduce their jail populations, so as to lessen the spread of COVID-19 among inmates, and in April, he proposed an amendment to the state budget that would allow the Virginia Department of Corrections to release non-dangerous inmates with remaining sentences of one year or less.
 This amendment was passed by the Virginia legislature on April 22.
 It marks the first time that the Virginia Department of Corrections has ever held authority to release inmates early.
-The policy is set to remain in effect until July 2021.
-To qualify for the policy, inmates are required to have a place to stay upon release.
+The policy remained in effect until July 2021.
+To qualify for the policy, inmates were required to have a place to stay upon release.
 An algorithm-calculated recidivism rate is also used to determine whether an inmate qualifies for release under the policy.

 Some political activists have called the policy overly narrow and have suggested that Northam should further reduce Virginia's prison population through issuing clemency to certain inmates.
-Northam and the Department of Corrections have faced multiple lawsuits from inmates who claim to be at risk of contracting COVID-19.
+Northam and the Department of Corrections faced multiple lawsuits from inmates who claimed to be at risk of contracting COVID-19.
 In May, a settlement was reached in one of those lawsuits.
 Subsequently, the ACLU argued that the Virginia Department of Corrections had proceeded to violate the terms of that settlement multiple times.
 In July, the Marshall Project reported that Virginia's prison population had decreased by the smallest amount of any state in the nation during the pandemic.